LUMS-WIT/WIT-SMS/README.md

     This command will print metadata to the console, save it to `metadata.csv`, and plot soil moisture data for the GPI `2023110`.

 > [!NOTE]
-> If `--plot-gpi` is provided without a specific GPI, the script will plot data for all GPIs.
+> If `--plot-gpi` is provided without a specific GPI, the script will plot data for all available GPIs.

 ## Contributing